-In the Matter of:) Docket No.
+Docket No.

-)

-Summit, Inc.) Proceeding to Assess a Civil Penalty

-6901 West Chicago Avenue) Under Section 3008(a) of the Resource

-Gary, Indiana) Conservation and Recovery Act,

-) 42 U.S.C. § 6928(a)
+Proceeding to Assess a Civil Penalty Under Section 3008(a) of the Resource Conservation and Recovery Act, 42 U.S.C. § 6928(a)

-U.S. EPA ID #: INX 000 028 902)

-) RCRA-05-2014-0006
+RCRA-05-2014-0006

-Respondent.)

-) .
-Company of the Compan

 MOTION TO SUPPLEMENT COMPLAINANT'S PREHEARING EXCHANGE

 The Complainant hereby moves the Presiding Officer to allow it to supplement its prehearing exchange pursuant to the Consolidated Rules of Practice Governing the Administrative Assessment of Civil Penalties and the Revocation/Termination or Suspension of Permits, 40 C.F.R. §§ 22.19(f) and 22.22(a).
 The Complainant submits the attached Memorandum of Law and Complainant's Exhibits 53 to 63.

 RESPECTFULLY SUBMITTED,

+Date

 Richard J. Clarizio, Associate Regional Counsel

 Mark J. Koller, Associate Regional Counsel

+Date

 UNITED STATES ENVIRONMENTAL PROTECTION AGENCY REGION 5

+)

+)

+)

+In the Matter of: